Cotton Sourcing Map for Brands: 2026 Origin Guide

 Is Egyptian cotton always extra-long-staple?

 No. The "Egyptian cotton" label is loosely policed.
 Only varieties grown in the Nile Delta with staple length above 34mm, mainly Giza 87, 88, 92, and 96, qualify as true ELS Egyptian.
 Verify the Cotton Egypt Association mark before paying premium pricing.
-Output of true ELS Giza has contracted 40% since 2010 (ICAC, 2024).
+Output of true ELS Giza has contracted sharply since 2010 (ICAC, 2024).

 Which countries have the lowest UFLPA risk?